SEND, Equality and Inclusion

 The National Curriculum is the starting point for planning a curriculum that meets the specific needs of individuals and groups of students through:

-· implementing and using appropriate ICT in individual and small group work
+- implementing and using appropriate provision and resources in individual and small group work

 Educational inclusion is achieved by continually reviewing what is done, through asking key questions and analysing data.